 The second phase of the inquiry, which is due to start in January 2020, will focus on the wider circumstances of the fire, including the building itself.

 The Metropolitan Police is also looking into whether or not a crime was committed with what happened.

 It is a huge investigation as the incident is so serious.
-Over 1,100 witnesses have spoken to the police and 383 companies are involved.

 If you're upset by this story or anything else that you see in the news, click here for advice.